virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 ## Events Filtering

-Events can be filtered by <a href="/creating-manifest/selecting-containers/#all-containers-by-group" target="_blabk">*nodeGroup*</a>, <a href="/creating-manifest/selecting-containers/#all-containers-by-type" target="_blank">*nodeType*</a> and <a href="/creating-manifest/selecting-containers/#particular-container" target="_blank">*nodeId*</a> parameters.
-As a result, the defined actions are executed only when the called event matches specified filtering rules.
-Otherwise (i.e. if no filtering rules are specified), every event is listened by all environment entities.
+Events can be filtered by <a href="/creating-manifest/selecting-containers/#all-containers-by-group" target="_blabk">*nodeGroup*</a>, <a href="/creating-manifest/selecting-containers/#all-containers-by-type" target="_blank">*nodeType*</a>, and <a href="/creating-manifest/selecting-containers/#particular-container" target="_blank">*nodeId*</a> parameters.
+As a result, the action is executed only when the called event matches specified filtering rules.
+Otherwise, if no filtering rules are specified, every event is listened by all environment entities.

 The example below describes events filtering by *nodeGroup* (for the <b>*onAfterScaleOut*</b> event), *nodeType* (for the <b>*onAfterRestartNode*</b> event), and *nodeId* (for the <b>*onAfterResetNodePassword*</b> event).